morskiq123/idempotent-k8s-starter/README.md

+# What is this?

+A fully idempotent kubernetes environment that can be deployed on Proxmox that provides GitOps a private container registry, has monitoring and most likely A CI/CD component.

+### A more detailed explanation:

+This is my personal repo that I started to keep my notes for when I was learning kubernetes.
+Since that I've started developing a small kubernetes environment on my home lab in order to expose myself to the technology.
+I've decided to make this repository public as it might be useful.
+My final plan for this repository is for it to hold a fully idempotent environment.
+To achieve this, I plan to use the following:
+- Terraform for IaC
+- Ansible for configuration management
+- Helm to package the environment for kubernetes

+---

-TODO:
+## TODO:

+NOTE: The tasks are not listed in a consecutive order.
+I add update tasks as the project continues and new ideas come to mind.

+#### Prep work:
 - [x] use pihole as a dhcp for proxmox
 - [x] use pihole as a local dns
-- [x] add  fqdns to ansible for inventory
+- [ ] add  fqdns to ansible for inventory

+#### Building out the cluster:
 - [x] set up longhorn
 - [x] set up traefik
 - [x] put Traefik and Longhorn's dashboards behind Traefik with ingress routes
 - [x] make the dashboards accessible via DNS with a wildcard
-- [ ] add pihole dns conf to ansible playbook to enable idempotency
-- [ ] add proxmox interface creation to ansible playbook to enable idempotency
 - [x] set up private registry
+- [ ] set up TLS
 - [ ] set up monitoring ( loki, prometheus, grafana )
+- [ ] install argocd
+- [ ] integrate goldilocks
+- [ ] integrate kubeseal

+#### Idempotency:
+- [ ] add pihole dns conf to ansible playbook
+- [ ] add proxmox interface creation to ansible playbook
+- [ ] import existing templates into terraform

+#### Things to look into:
 - [ ] investigate removing metal lb and using cilium as a load balancer
-- [ ] install argocd
 - [ ] investigate need for gittea
 - [ ] investigate setting up multiple control-plane nodes
 - [ ] investigate service mesh (istio)
 - [ ] investigate turning the k8s cluster into a redeployable helm chart
-- [ ] integrate goldilocks
-- [ ] integrate kubeseal
-- [ ] set up TLS
 ---

 # How this works:

 My setup: